Reasons to Visit

 Africa and The Indian Ocean

 Zanzibar has a pleasant tropical climate.
 As it is near the equator there is little temperature fluctuation between summer and winter, with temperatures ranging from about 25C to 30C all year round.
 It is generally hotter and more humid than the inland areas of mainland Tanzania particularly in our winter months.

 As with the mainland, Zanzibar's rain falls mainly between November and May.
-The rains can be divided into the short rains (November and December) and long rains (February to early May).
+The rains can be divided into the short rains (November and December) and long rains (mid-March to May).
 During the short rains downpours tend to be quick before the sun comes out again.
 During the long rains downpours can last for hours or even days and we do not recommend travel during this time.

 Start planning your tailor-made holiday to Zanzibar Archipelago by contacting one of our specialists...

 Our offices are open during the following hours: